robertmatyasi/CV/matyasi_cv.md

 # Summer Schools

+(\* = selective admission)

-Humanist and Scholastic Roots of Early Modern Philosophy, Royal Netherlands Institute in Rome March 12-19, 2018
+\*Humanist and Scholastic Roots of Early Modern Philosophy, Royal Netherlands Institute in Rome March 12-19, 2018

-Collegium Spinozanum II, University of Groningen, July 4-7, 2017
+\*Collegium Spinozanum II, University of Groningen, July 4-7, 2017

 Spinoza and German Idealism, University of Toronto, May 16-19, 2016

-Ontology and Metaontology, Central European University, July 13-24, 2015
+\*Ontology and Metaontology, Central European University, July 13-24, 2015

 # Awards and Grants